 Realistically, the more you can direct customers to your own website, the better.
 But it can come at the cost of sales.
 People like buying from Amazon because it’s really easy.
 Users are already logged into Amazon, they appreciate not having to re-enter card details, and find comfort in the familiarity of the platform — not to mention the delivery and security perks of the service.
 Remember, there are now more than 100 million Prime subscribers in the US alone.

 Fundamentally, Amazon is going to play an increasing role in online shopping.
 Every business should have a clear vision of the role Amazon plays in its future.
 There are pros and cons to working with Amazon.
 A lot depends on where your business is coming from.
 By planning ahead, tracking results, and considering your options, it’s possible to strike a balance between selling on Amazon and your own website — without losing control or data, and simply increasing sales.

 Data underpins everything sold on Amazon.
 It is ultimately the only way that Sellers and Vendors can produce winning business plans.
 Partnering with data specialists is a great way to make the right choices when addressing this unique ecosystem and platform.

 Nozzle is helping brands align with the specifics of Amazon and leverage customer and advertising data to make targeted decisions.
-We can provide PPC self-service tools and managed solutions, consulting services to get you up and running, and analytics software able to provide customer analysis above and beyond your competition.
+We can provide PPC self-service tools and managed solutions and analytics software able to provide customer analysis above and beyond your competition.